soundwrightpro/FRUITY-NILA/Installation/install.md

 # FRUITY NILA - How to Install
 <sup>(Fruity Native Instruments Language Agent - MIDI script for FL Studio)</sup>

 **You must have Komplete Kontrol v2.3.0 or higher, Firmware 0.3.9 or higher** and FL Studio 21 or higher.
+Download the latest firmware for your device on the [drivers](https://www.native-instruments.com/en/support/downloads/drivers-other-files/) page.

 1. unzip FRUITY-NILA